It's time to solidify a marketing campaign strategy for 2020 that will launch your business to the next level. Sounds good, but how?

 But other than creating interest, blogging regularly creates trust and loyalty in consumers, as your business and brand become part of their regular exposure.

-Holding events for prospective buyers in person is not only a great way to rub elbows and humanize your company, but to give tangible worth to your business.
-67% of marketers find this an effective tactic.
+Holding events is not only a great way to interact with your customers and humanize your company, but they give tangible worth to your business.

-Being able to put a face to a company makes clients more comfortable than a bodiless voice on the phone or online.
+Over 90% of marketers agree that hosting events is an important practice to form in-person relationships and connections in an increasingly digital world.
+Being able to put a face to a company makes clients more comfortable than a voice on the phone or online.

 6. Understand Current Cultural Tensions

-Not every product or service is explicitly political, but every product has cultural tension.
-To find out what yours is, ask yourself: what problems or affairs today are addressed or exacerbated by my product?
+Not every product or service is explicitly political, but every brand can have an impact in culture.
+To find out what impact your brand can make, ask yourself: what problems or affairs today are addressed or exacerbated by my industry?

 7. Remember Your Existing Customers

 While expanding exposure and customer base is great, don't neglect the customer base you have grown already.
-It's easier to make a sale to a repeat customer than to work your way through the sales funnel for a new one.
+It's easier to make a sale to a repeat customer than acquiring a new one.

-So for your 2017 marketing strategy, dedicate some of your funds to retaining old customers and soliciting new orders.
+So for your 2020 marketing strategy, dedicate some of your funds to retaining old customers with up-sells or cross-sells.

-Provide great customer service, to make a repeat experience more likely, and rely on traditional email marketing to nurture that relationship.
+Provide great customer service and rely on traditional email marketing to nurture that relationship.
 Increase your customer base more holistically by offering discounts for referrals.
 Also, try using social media as a customer service channel.

-Existing customers are, of course, not the only part of your marketing campaign to be considered, but neither should they be forgotten.
+Existing customers aren't the only focus for your marketing campaign, but neither should they be forgotten.

 8. Bring in New Ideas